Printable version (updated 10/15/2013)

 DUTIES OF PRESIDING JUDGE OF CIVIL DEPARTMENT

-(a) The Presiding Judge of the Civil Department shall supervise the Civil Department and dockets.
-The Presiding Judge shall hear or assign pretrial motions, including motions for summary judgment and pretrials.
-The Presiding Judge shall assign jury and non-jury trials to other Judges in the Civil Department, and may assign any other matters.
+(a) The Presiding Judge of the Civil Department shall supervise the Civil Department dockets.
+Other than discovery motions, the Presiding Judge shall hear or assign to the Civil Department Judges all civil motions, all jury and non-jury trials, and any other matters requiring hearing.

 (b) The Presiding Judge shall call the appearance docket for limited actions filed under Chapter 61, K.S.A., at 1:30 PM on Wednesday of each week.
 At said docket call, the Court may grant continuances, grant judgment, or assign the cases for trial.
-Actions for possession of real property shall be assigned for trial at 9:00 A.M., Monday through Thursday of the week following said docket call.
+Actions for possession of real property shall be assigned for trial to begin within 14 days following said docket call, at 9:00 A.M., on Monday through Thursday, or to begin within such time as required by law.

 (c) The Presiding Judge shall call the docket for Orders in Aid at Execution at 1:40 P.M. on Friday of each week.